lucasxlu/XCloud/research/README.md

 # XCloud for Research

 ## Introduction
-This module holds the source code for training & testing deep models.
+This module holds the model re-implementation and source code for training & testing deep models.

 * [Age Estimation](./age)
 * [Facial Beauty Prediction](./fbp)